 - Conference program access:

 You can review the conference agenda/program and the Book of Abstracts via the ACSA website.
-The conference App is also still live.

 - Join the ACSA Interest Group “#CitSciOz18 Conversation Continued!”